 - Skin effect heating systems are intended for applications with much longer heating circuits, reaching up to 82,000 feet (25 km).
 They are typically rated for up to 250°C.

-Like many other building systems, electric heat tracing is subject to standards from organization such as CSA, FM, IEEE and NFPA (National Electrical Code).
-Although heat trace cable is normally applied to existing piping systems, there are also pre-assembled solutions that include the pipe, cable and insulation.
+Like many other building systems, electric heat tracing is subject to standards from organizations such as CSA, FM, IEEE, and NFPA (National Electrical Code).
+Although heat trace cable is normally applied to existing piping systems, there are also pre-assembled solutions that include the pipe, cable, and insulation.